Kidney Cancer: Surgery

 Before surgery, tell your health care team if you are taking any medicines.
 This includes over-the-counter medicines, vitamins, and other supplements.
 This is to make sure you’re not taking medicines that could affect the surgery.
 After you have discussed all the details with the surgeon, you will sign a consent form that says that the health care provider can do the surgery.

 You’ll also meet the anesthesiologist and can ask questions about the anesthesia and how it will affect you.
 Just before your surgery, an anesthesiologist or a nurse anesthetist will give you the anesthesia so that you fall asleep and don’t feel pain.

 After your surgery

+You will wake up in a recovery room.
+You will be watched closely as you fully wake up and are able to talk to the nurses.
 You may have to stay in the hospital for 2 to 7 days, depending on the type of surgery you had.
 For the first few days after surgery, you are likely to have pain from the incision.
 Your pain can be controlled with medicine.
-Talk with your health care provider or nurse about your options for pain relief.
-Some people don’t want to take pain medication, but doing so can help your healing.
+Talk with your healthcare provider or nurse about your options for pain relief.
+Some people don’t want to take pain medicine, but doing so can help your healing.
 If you don’t control pain well, for example, you may not want to cough or turn over often, which you need to do as you recover from surgery.